Quetzal-framework/quetzal-CRUMBS/README.md

 ## :earth_africa: Get presence data with GBIF

+> :bulb: Obtaining observational data are the first step of any SDM/ENM.
+For conveniency, the crumbs
-> :bulb: Species Distribution Modeling (SDM, also known as ENM: Environmental Niche Modeling) is an important step of iDDC modeling and requires obsevational data to be mapped to environmental variables.
-Environmental data can be downloaded using `get_chelsa` module, while `get_gbif` can be used to fetch observations in the area and time period of your choice.
+> `get_gbif` function can be used to fetch observations that fall in the area of your choice (generally specified by the extent
+> of your sampling points plus a margin), in time period of your choice.

-* Interrogate for occurrences that falls in the bounding box defined by spatial points (plus a margin of 2 degrees), but don't fetch anything
+* Look for for occurrences that falls in the bounding box defined by spatial points (plus a margin of 2 degrees), but don't fetch anything
 `python3 -m crumbs.get_gbif --species "Heteronotia binoei" --points sampling_points.shp --margin 2`
-* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file and in a `occurences.shp` shapefile
+* Fetch all occurrences that falls in the bounding box and save the data of interest (longitude, latitude, year) in a `occurrences.csv` file (for human reading) and in a `occurences.shp` shapefile (for further geospatial processing)
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --all`
 * Fetch a max of 50 occurrences that falls in the bounding box
 `python3 -m crumbs.get_gbif -s "Heteronotia binoei" -p sampling_points.shp -m 2 --limit 50`